google/riegeli/doc/riegeli_records_file_format.md

 If `data_hash` does not match, `data` is corrupted; if skipping over corruption is desired, the chunk must be ignored.

-The size of `padding` is the minimal size which satisfies the following
+The size of `padding` is the minimum size which satisfies the following
 constraints:

 *   The chunk (including chunk header, `data`, `padding`, and intervening block